All about drought

 Voluntary guidelines or mandatory watering restrictions will be defined by our current drought status.
 The good news is, you can have a healthy green lawn watering only TWO days per week using the cycle & soak method during most of the irrigation season.
 Download a recommended 2 day per week watering guide and learn more about programming your irrigation controller.

+A sprinkler zone refers to all sprinkler heads controlled by one valve (and all the turf area covered by the water spray from those sprinkler heads).
 Sometimes during a drought, guidelines or restrictions limiting the amount of time you can water each zone of your landscape is part of the response plan.
-A zone refers to all sprinkler heads controlled by one valve (and all the turf area covered by the water spray from those sprinkler heads).

 Most homeowners in Colorado are now allowed to use rain barrels to collect rainwater.
 A maximum of two rain barrels with a combined storage of 110 gallons or less are allowed at each household.
 Collected rainwater may be used to irrigate outdoor lawns, plants or gardens.

 For more information on this topic: CSU Rainwater Collection in Colorado.

 Current Drought Status will provide specific directions for how often residential trees should be watered.
 In general, water trees once or twice a month in the winter, three or four times a month in the summer, using a soaker hose or deep root probe.
 For each inch of the tree’s diameter, apply 10 gallons of water.
 A three-inch diameter tree will need 30 gallons of water applied at least once a month.
 Water slowly so that it will reach a depth of 12 inches into the soil.
 Most of a tree’s absorbing roots are located in the top 12 inches of soil.
 If you use a deep root probe, insert it no more than eight inches into the soil.
 Apply the water at many locations around the tree’s dripline, but not too close to the trunk.
 Deep root probes can be purchased at home improvement stores.
 Check out the Thornton Forestry page for more information on trees in Thornton.